9brada6/tabs-with-posts/development.md

 - Depending on what setting on the widget were used, to generate the inline style for a tab take 20ms(old laptop).
 - Depending on what tabs and query were used, it will take some seconds to generate the tabs.

-## Cache

-- The cache is created when:
-    1. Any post is updated/add/deleted.

 ## ✅ Todo

-- Test the cache and ajax with various Cache plugins.
-Write in documentation what plugins are supported(all shall be).
+- Learn about Jetpack, and make this plugin compatible with it.
+- Learn about multi-language support and test all of the plugins.

+- Add @supports where :focus-visible is not supported.

+- Bug, clicking on a schedule post should not open a new tab.

+- In the widget, add a photo where the meta are displayed about meta positions.

 - Bug: If we make a most rated posts(ordered), (or most viewed), then we disable the plugin, the tab will display but the contents not.
 (If there are no posts, then display a message).

 - Make ajax show a "Loading..." text before loading widget.
 - Make ajax show a "Loading..." text in widget when selecting article block.

-- Test the widget outside(in customizer, elementor)... etc, and make it work.
-- In the widget, add a photo where the meta are displayed about meta positions.

 - Say in settings that if you change the icons, you must refresh the cache.

+- Make widget work in elementor and other page builders.

 - Add in manual test: Test if cache disable works as expected.
 Test if cache works as expected.
 Test if cache fire at the actions.
 - Add in manual test: Test disabled comment display align(usually, not having margin-right).